Getting pregnant in Dubai without marriage and other lessons COVID taught UAE couples.

 During the pandemic many people got stuck in the UAE without being able to exit the country and being forced to overstay their visas.
 While government introduced some new rules that allowed overstay for some time in certain cases, they were not really clear and a lot of people ended up facing fines anyway.

 One of the easiest solutions in this case was to get a spouse visa if one of the partners managed to keep a stable job.
-But to do that wedding certificate is one of the main requirements.
+But to do that legal wedding certificate is one of the main requirements.

 2. Plan your pregnancy carefully if you live in the GCC